 The Second Street YMCA was renamed the McCrorey YMCA in 1951 after Rev. Henry L. McCrorey, who served as president of Johnson C. Smith University from 1907 to 1947 and founded the McCrorey Heights neighborhood in West Charlotte.
 The Y played a very important role in the Brooklyn community until it was largely erased during urban redevelopment in the 1960s.
 It relocated to Beatties Ford Road in 1969 where it continues to serve the residents of West Charlotte.

-This scrapbook, along with the rest of the YMCA of Greater Charlotte records, will be available for public research later this month in the Dalton Reading Room on the 10th floor of J. Murrey Atkins Library.
+This scrapbook, along with the rest of the YMCA of Greater Charlotte records, is available for research in the Dalton Reading Room on the 10th floor of J. Murrey Atkins Library.
 Please see our hours and contact us for more information.
 Special Collections & University Archives thanks the YMCA of Greater Charlotte for this recent donation, which includes a total of 18 boxes of records.

 -- Andrew Pack